domm/DBIx-SchemaChecksum/README.md

     ~/Gnomes$ dbchecksum apply_changes
     db checksum 094ef4321e60b50c1d34529c312ecc2fcbbdfb51 matching sql/underpants_need_washing.sql

+Profit!

 ## TIPS & TRICKS

+We have been using `DBIx::SchemaChecksum` since 2008 and encountered a few issues.
+Here are our solutions:

 ### Using 'checksum --show\_dump' to find inconsistencies between databases

 Sometimes two databases will produce different checksums.
 This can be caused by a number of things.
-A good method to figure out what's causing the problem is running `dbchecksum checksum --show_dump ` some\_name> on the databases causing the problem.
+A good method to figure out what's causing the problem is running `<dbchecksum checksum --show_dump ` some\_name>> on the databases causing the problem.
 Then you can use `diff` or `vim -d` to inspect the raw dump.

 Some problems we have encountered, and how to fix them: